 Sisi was a member of the Wittelsbach family, who ruled Bavaria at the time.
 Though she was a royal, she grew up footloose and fancy free in the countryside near Lake Starnberg.
-One of her best childhood friends was Mad King Ludwig, of Neuschwanstein Castle fame.
-Her father was a liberal who gave his children unbridled freedom.

 Though she was born free, that state of affairs cratered abruptly when Sisi was just 15.
 In 1853, the Austrian Emperor Franz Joseph was looking for a wife.
 His domineering mother contacted Sisi's mother, who brought both her daughters to Austria for a visit.